The European market potential for mangoes

 - Stay up to date with innovations in packaging and freight solutions to make freshly cut mangoes more sustainable.

-Local sourcing also offers retailers better control over the supply chains and more transparency.
-A better controlled and shorter supply chain results in a better-quality product.
+Supermarkets also support this process, and during summer they promote local fruits instead of imported fruits.
 That is why, for example, the Carrefour Group is initiating a transition to promoting mainly local, seasonal and organic products.

 It is not likely that local fruit will affect the popularity of mangoes, but it can definitely have an influence on its consumption.
 Mango consumption will continue to grow as long as mangoes can compete with local fruit.
 But you can expect stronger fluctuations in demand, especially in the summer and during the Spanish mango season.
 As a supplier you must accept being flexible in your pricing as well as your export markets.
 Since mangoes are not the most stable fruit in trade, it can be difficult to find a buyer that is willing to commit to fixed volumes and prices.